Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Extension to Channel Coding

 \subsection{Soft Metric}

-In Section \ref{sec:ML}, we produced a posteriori probabilities (APPs) utilizing the repeated transmissions with $N_{\sf tr}$ pilot signals per possible symbol vector and the ADL technique.
-Furthermore, from the calculated APPs which are the likelihood probabilities, we can compute a likelihood ratio for a given data payload observation $\by_d[t]$.
+{In Section \ref{sec:ML}, we presented how to produce the likelihood probability utilizing the repeated transmissions with $N_{\sf tr}$ pilot signals per possible symbol vector and the ADL technique.
+Furthermore, from the calculated likelihood probabilities, we can compute a likelihood ratio for a given data payload observation $\by_d[t]$. }

 We note that the one-bit observation at the $t$th time slot is held accountable for the LLR computation of the $q$ positions of each user; as a result, the LLR needs to be calculated based on the user-wise and bit-wise operation.
-To this end, for the $\ell$th bit of the QAM symbol of user $u$, we separate the index set of all possible symbol vectors into two non-overlapping subgroups as follows:
+To this end, regarding the $\ell$th bit of the $u$th user's QAM symbol, we separate the index set of all possible symbol vectors into two non-overlapping subgroups as follows: